nazmulidris/developerlife.com/_posts/2019-10-31-fish-scripting-manual.md

 set GIT_STATUS_OUTPUT (git status --porcelain)
 ```

+### Variable scopes: local, global, global-export

 There are times when you have to export variables to child processes and also times when you have to export variables to
 global scope.
+There are also times when you want this variable to be limited to local scope of the function you are
+writing.
+The fish documentation on the [`set`](https://fishshell.com/docs/current/cmds/set.html) function has more
+information on this.

+- To limit variables to local scope of the function (even if there is a global variable of the same name) use `set -l`.
+  This type of variable is not available to the entire fish shell.
+An example of this is a local variable that is used
+  to hold some value just for the scope of a function, such as `set -l fname (realpath .)`
-- Export variable using `set -x`.
-An example of this is setting the `DISPLAY` environment variable for X11 session in a
+- Export variable using `set -x` (this is only available inside the current fish shell).
+An example of this is setting
-  fish function that is running in a `crontab` headless environment.
+  the `DISPLAY` environment variable for X11 session in a fish function that is running in a `crontab` headless
+  environment.
+- Export variable globally using `set -gx` (this is available to any programs in your OS, not just the currently running
-- Export variable globally using `set -gx`.
-An example of this is setting the `JAVA_HOME` environment variable for all
+  fish shell process).
+An example of this is setting the `JAVA_HOME` environment variable for all programs running on
-  programs running on the machine.
+  the machine.

+### Lists

 Here's an example of appending values to a variable.
 By default fish variables are lists.